 What Is Table Turnover in a Restaurant?

-Table turnover is how many parties each table serves during a time period.
+Table turnover is how many parties each table serves during a time period, usually lunch, dinner, or the full day.

 If one table serves 3 different parties during dinner, that table had 3 turns.